hwabis/pump-trainer/README.md

 The current the formula generates charts with:
 - No spins
-- No splits (nothing wider than notes being more than 1 panel horizontally apart)
+- No splits (consecutive notes have at most 1 panel horizontally between them)
 - osu! slider rhythm simplification: 1/6 and 1/8 buzz sliders are simplified to 1/4's, and long sliders are simplified (e.g. 3/4 sliders are treated as 1/2)
 - By default with no mods:
   - No 90 degree twists in singles (e.g. DL --> DR --> UR) for 1/4 rhythms and faster